NaimLehbiben/Python-API-Bloomberg/README.md

 - **Weights Type**: A dropdown menu where users can select the type of weighting strategy (Equally Weighted, Max Diversification, Vol Scaling).
 - **Strategy**: A dropdown menu allowing users to select the investment strategy (e.g., Volatility Timing).
 - **Do you have Bloomberg Access?**: A checkbox for users to indicate whether they have access to Bloomberg data.
-- **Run Backtest**: A button that initiates the backtesting process based on the parameters provided by the user.

 This intuitive interface simplifies the process of setting up and running financial backtests, making it accessible for everyone.